 Interested students are invited to meet with their faculty advisor to develop an internship opportunity that is right for them.
 They also are invited to make use of on-campus services, resources, and events available to them through the Career Development Center.

 Numerous career opportunities exist in the Inland Empire for students with a keen interest in archaeology and the preservation of cultural heritage.
 With a BA in Anthropology and, in particular, successful completion of an archaeological field school, our graduates can seek employment with private companies that undertake archaeological, CRM, and environmental impact and mitigation work in advance of development projects.
 There are also opportunities to work with federal, state, and local agencies that manage archaeological and cultural resources.
 The best way to get a foot in the door is through successful completion of an internship.
 For help in finding such an internship, CSUSB Anthropology majors with real enthusiasm for archaeology should contact Dr. Guy Hepp (office: SB-302E; email: firstname.lastname@example.org).

 Many career opportunities exist in the world of museums.
-It is possible for CSUSB Anthropology majors to take our classes in museology and pursue the Certificate in Museum Studies.
-Valuable hands-on experience can be obtained by volunteering in our Anthropology Museum and by pursuing museum internships both on and off campus.
+Valuable hands-on experience can be obtained by volunteering in our Museum of Anthropology and by pursuing museum internships both on and off campus.
 For further information, please contact Dr. Ari Huhn, our Anthropology Museum Director (office: SB-309; email: Arianna.Huhn@csusb.edu).
-Visit the Museum Studies Certificate page for more information.
+Visit the Get Involved With the Museum page for more information.